-2022 dates: from Sunday January 9th to Sunday February 27th
+Dates: from Sunday January 8th to Sunday February 19th 2023

 Hours: 8 am to 4 pm Sunday to Friday.
 The park is opened until 8 pm on the Saturdays and Sundays that the night light up is on…

-Price: For the last three years, between the pandemic and the poor condition of the icicles due to warm weather, there was no charge into these icicles.
-Until 2019 it cost 200 yen for adults and high school aged children to enter the area the icicles are in.
-However, in 2022 it will be charged and costs 400 yen per adult.
+Cost: Between 2019 and 2021 there was no charge due to the poor condition of the icicles and / or the pandemic.
+Before 2019 it cost 200 yen for adults and high school aged children to enter the area the icicles are in.
+But the price went up in 2022 – it costs 400 yen for anyone over 12 years old.

 The icicles are very hard to get to by public transport, but some say it’s worth the effort.
 You need to get a train to Seibu Chichibu station and then take three buses.
 First you take a bus for the Ogana City office.
 From there you transfer to a bus terminus “Ogana shako”.
 You transfer there to a bus for Sakamoto.
 All in all it takes over an hour and you have to be careful about the bus times as they are very infrequent.
 It is highly recommended that you use a tour bus or come by car.

-If you are driving, in theory, you could visit all three icicles in the one day.
+If you are driving, in theory, you could visit all three icicles in the one day, but it would be impossible to see the light up for all three in the one night!
 The parking for the icicles are off route 299, down a country road from Ryutou shrine.
 They used to charge for parking, 500 yen a day, but currently there is no mention of parking fees.